 Why We Love International No Diet Day

-In a world that dictates a one-size-fits-all ideal for how our bodies should look, we often lose sight of what our bodies actually need.
 By stepping away from diets for a day, we can allow our bodies to take the wheel and listen closely to what they tell us.
 Our bodies were made to sustain us — they know best.